|Page 1 of 4:|| |

 The film is centered on people acting roles - in Trash they were pretending to be old people, in Spring it's even more subtle and deep.
 Here impersonators of cultural icons; Jackson, Marilyn, Chaplin.
 Among them, Abe Lincoln, Queen Elizabeth and the Pope so he can have opportunity to provoke later on; a Pope who stinks and so on.

-The main three ones are picked because the image is so recognizable, easy to sell; but more than that the image entwines glamorous light with personal darkness.
-The ambiguity is to conjure our own preconceptions ahead of us in space: where we expected the neurotic self, we find people doing things, happily drinking in a pond or playing pingpong, where we expected glamorous light, we find the same troubled souls as the rest of us, feeling small or neglected.
+Part of the fun is to see the famous faces in all sorts of hijinks, the faces picked because they're so recognizable; Jackson, Marilyn, Chaplin, each one's demons as famous as their glamorous light.
+But more, it's an opportunity to conjure our preconceptions ahead of us, show the complexity of that image we know: where we expected the neurotic self, we find people doing things, happily drinking in a pond or playing pingpong, where we expected glamorous light, we find the same troubled souls as the rest of us, feeling small or neglected.

 It falters for me in that Korine decided to have this play out in a separate stage, a castle in Scotland, removed from life.
 It is his way of hitting up against the problem: an inner life of dreams as the desire to be someone else, as an escape to a stage that has no life to gracefully perform for no one (seen as a performance they stage for an audience of three people), so in the end when Jackson sheds the artificial self and returns to the world an ordinary guy, we see that it's this world and your own self that has to be lived.
 (Korine must have realized that if it is to pose a real question, the stage of dreams has to be seen around us, accessible; ordinary middle America in Trash, the this-worldly illusion of Florida.)